amandabfranca/easyHire-backend/README.md

 1. Create a PostgreSQL database for the application.

-2. Update the database connection configuration in the `ormconfig.js` file to match your PostgreSQL settings.
+2. Update the database connection configuration in the `database.config.ts` file to match your PostgreSQL settings.

 ### Running the Application